Hair bonding glue substitutes

 - You might require a lot of bobby pins to hold your wig securely.
-If you use too few, your hair might sort of tilt to the side without you realizing it.
+If you use too few, your hair might tilt to the side without you realizing it.

-- It can be time-consuming taking off and putting on a wig with too many bobby pins to secure it.
+- Taking off and putting on a wig with too many bobby pins can be time-consuming to secure it.

 - To use bobby pins, you’d need a decent amount of natural hair as the pins need something to hold on to for support.
 So if you’re wearing a wig to cover your lack of natural hair, bobby pins are not an option to help secure your wig.

-- Bobby Pins is not an excellent option for bobby wigs as they tend to create holes in the wigs.
+- Bobby Pins are not an excellent option for bobby wigs as they tend to create holes in the wigs.